The Best HTML and CSS Projects for Beginners

-Even with just HTML and CSS skills, you can contribute to an open source project.
-Open source work is a great way to get real world experience while honing your skills.
-For ideas on how to get started, learn more here: What is Open Source?
-How to Contribute to Your First Open Source Project
+Even with just these two languages, you can contribute to an open source project, which is a great way to get real world experience while honing your skills.
+For ideas on how to get started, learn more here: How to Contribute to Your First Open Source Project

-You can find open source projects on hosting sites like GitHub.
+You can find projects to contribute to on hosting sites like GitHub.

 Where else can I practice?